-Our business is labor intensive, with labor costs representing 37% of our operating expenses for the three months ended March 31, 2004 and 38% for the year ended December 31, 2003.
+Our business is labor intensive, with labor costs representing 38% of our operating expenses for the year ended December 31, 2003.
 We expect salaries, wages and benefits to increase on a gross basis and that these costs could increase as a percentage of our overall costs, which could harm our business.
 We compete against the major U.S. airlines for labor in many highly skilled positions.
 If we are unable to hire, train and retain qualified employees at a reasonable cost or if we lose the services of key personnel, we may be unable to grow or sustain our business and our operating results and business prospects could be harmed.
 We may also have difficulty replacing management or other key personnel who leave and, therefore, the loss of any of these individuals could harm our business.